 Choosing a less desirable breaching point for more evasion was wise in our case, as the humans managed some fantastic dice rolls!
 It doesn't matter how ripped a shark you become in Phase One, a machete to the head can still cause an awful amount of damage.
 Inevitably, you'll have less and less choice as you decimate the boat, and the humans will be more and more cornered.
 Your shark ability cards will also be very circumstantially used here, but the right one at the right time can give you more of an edge when needed!

-The abilities between the three humans is different enough to feel like valuable contribution, but focused enough to not be a one-trick-pony.
-On the other hand, the shark's abilities were also excellently powerful, but were one time use, balancing out the not knowing and mystery for the opposition.
+The abilities between the three humans are different enough to feel like valuable contributions but focused enough to not be a one-trick pony.
+On the other hand, the shark's abilities were also excellently powerful, but were one-time use, balancing out the not knowing and mystery for the opposition.